Friedrich von der Trenck: Life

-Von der Trenck was born in Haldensleben, which is north of the city of Magdeburg, today in Saxony-Anhalt, then prussian ruled Duchy of Magdeburg, on 16 February 1727.
+Von der Trenck was born in Haldensleben, which is north of the city of Magdeburg, today in Saxony-Anhalt, then the Prussian-ruled Duchy of Magdeburg, on 16 February 1727.
 His parents were Major-General Baron Christopher Ehrenreich von der Trenck (1677–1740) and Marie Charlotte von Derschau.
 His father was transferred to Königsberg in 1729.
 Friedrich's grandfather was Albrecht Frederick von Derschau, who was President of the Royal Law Court in Königsberg.

 Documents show that Friedrich was a law student in 1741 at the University of Königsberg.
-In November 1742 he became a cadet in Frederick the Great's garde de corps and six weeks later was given the commission of Cornet. von Trenck was involved in a minor scandal in 1744 during Lovisa Ulrikas, sister to king Frederick the Great, engagement feast.
-King Fredericks sister Anna Amalia and von Trenck engaged in a love affair during the feast and when king Frederick discovered this he had von Trenck arrested.
+In November 1742 he became a cadet in Frederick the Great's garde de corps and six weeks later was given the commission of Cornet. von Trenck was involved in a minor scandal in 1744 when he was caught in a tryst with Frederick's sister Anna Amalia during the engagement feast of Louisa Ulrika, another of Frederick's sisters.
+Frederick had von Trenck arrested.
 Anna Amalia never married and would end her days as the Abbess of Quedlinburg.

 In August 1744 during the Silesian Wars Friedrich was sent to Silesia and became an orderly officer of Frederick the Great.
-Unfortunately for Friedrich, his first cousin Baron Franz von der Trenck, who was on the side of Austria, nearly captured Frederick the Great and returned his cousin's horses that had been taken by an Austrian officer.
-Rumors spread that Friedrich was an Austrian spy and after it was learned that he was Franz von Trenck's sole heir, the rumors were impossible to silence.
+Unfortunately for Friedrich, his first cousin Baron Franz von der Trenck, who was on the side of Austria and who nearly captured Frederick the Great, returned his cousin's horses that had been taken by an Austrian officer.
+When it was also learned that he was Franz von Trenck's sole heir, rumors spread that Friedrich was an Austrian spy.
 Friedrich was imprisoned one year later, in 1745, at Glatz under the guard of Heinrich August de la Motte Fouqué.
 The king ordered that Friedrich had to sit on his own gravestone.